SamNie2027/InnovAIte2025/README.md

 - **Location-Based Logging:** Uses GPS to automatically log maintenance issues based on the user's location.
 - **User-Friendly Interface:** Streamlined experience—users only need to take a picture.
 - **Automated Trash Can Detection:**
-  - Uses an AI model to determine if a trash can is full.
+  - Uses the FullnessModel AI model to determine if a trash can is full.
-  - Another AI model, in tandem with geolocation data, identifies which trash can is being photographed.
+  - Uses CompareImagesModel AI model, in tandem with geolocation data, identifies which trash can is being photographed.

 ## **Future Extensions**
 - **Litter Detection:** AI model to recognize and categorize litter in images.